|Nutrition Facts (per serving)|

 Process the bread in the bread machine at the sweet, rapid, or timed cycle, or according to manufacturer's directions.
 If the machine asks for the size of the loaf, select 2 pounds.

-The raisins should be added at the fruit and nut signal (about 30 to 40 minutes into the cycle, depending on the machine).
+Add the raisins at the fruit and nut signal (about 30 to 40 minutes into the cycle, depending on the machine).
 If you add them in the beginning, the raisins will be pulverized.
-Depending on your machine the fruit and nut signal comes anywhere from 30 to 40 minutes into the cycle.
+Depending on your machine, the fruit and nut signal comes anywhere from 30 to 40 minutes into the cycle.

 Allow the bread machine to proceed through its cycle and bake the bread.